dotBunny/GDX/.docfx/manual/features/serializable-dictionary.md

 ![Property Drawer](/images/manual/features/serializable-dictionary/string-prefab.png)

 One of the pillars of design for the `SerializableDictionary` was making sure that its workflow in editor kept in line with Unity's `OrderedList` inspector, with some obvious contextual tweaks.
-The left side (**A**) contains the entry's key, with its value (**B**) being listed directly beside it.
+The left side contains the entry's key, with its value being listed directly beside it.
 Clicking on that row selects it, making the subtraction (**-**) button on the right available.

 > [!NOTE]
 > The addition button (**+**) only becomes available when a valid and unique key is provided.

-The ability to edit the number of elements in the collection (**C**) is disabled due to the difficulty of predetermining valid keys for various types effectively.
+The ability to edit the number of elements in the collection is disabled due to the difficulty of predetermining valid keys for various types effectively.

 ## Code Example